robertleeplummerjr/pri.js/README.md

 //request here isn't the real XMLHttpRequest, but an imposter, designed to listen to the real request object var request = new XMLHttpRequest();

-//these property methods are not the real XMLHttpRequest methods, but will be fired just after the real request object mehtods fire request.onload = function() {};
+//these property methods are not the real XMLHttpRequest methods, but will be fired just after the real request object methods fire request.onload = function() {};
 request.onerror = function() {};